ECTU has a team of health economists who can advise on the design, conduct, analysis and reporting of studies.

 - Economic evaluation of biomarkers and personalised medicine strategies

-Contact the Health Economics team - with 'health economics' in the subject line:
+Check out our blog or contact the Health Economics team - with 'health economics' in the subject line:

 Our Health Economists